Renters' Rights Bill: landmark reforms to put an end to no-fault evictions

 Campaigners have welcomed the reforms but would like the government to go further.

-Nick Ballard, head organiser at Acorn, a community union that campaigns on rental and housing issues, says: "It's good to see that the new government is acting with speed where the last government failed, but it is worth noting that this bill would not have happened without years of campaigning from the organised tenant movement.
+Nick Ballard, head organiser at Acorn, a community union that campaigns on rental and housing issues, said: "It's good to see that the new government is acting with speed where the last government failed, but it is worth noting that this bill would not have happened without years of campaigning from the organised tenant movement.

 “We welcome the much-needed end to Section 21 evictions and legal requirements for improved standards.
 However, if it is to deliver the change renters need the government must introduce open-ended tenancies so tenants can plan for a long-term future in their home but have the flexibility to leave if they want.”